 Shown is Joppa-Magnolia Volunteer Fire Company's E-ONE Metro 100.

 The HM 100/110 aerial ladder offers a low travel height, short wheelbase and tight turning radius for maneuvering on congested streets.
 The criss-cross, underslung jacks contribute to a low center of gravity and deploy in an industry-leading time of less than 40 seconds.
 With a mere 11 foot jack spread, it can be set up in very tight areas.
 Available on the Quest or Cyclone II chassis with optional motor sizes up to 600 HP, the body can be built in aluminum or stainless steel with many configurations, with or without a pump.
 The HM 100 is rated at a 550 lb. tip load, while the HM 110 is rated at a 300 lb. tip load.
 The HM 110 shares the same design features as the HM 100 with the added benefit of increased reach.

 Shown is Anne Arundel County Fire's Truck 29, an E-ONE HM 100 on a Cyclone chassis.

 E-ONE HR 100

-The Mount Airy Volunteer Fire Company in Carroll County, MD currently has a tandem axle HR 100 with a Cyclone chassis on order.
+Shown is Mount Airy Volunteer Fire Company's tandem axle HR 100 with a Cyclone chassis.